| TERM OR WORD |

 Acronym for Audio Follow Video.
 A control mode in a routing switcher (switching array) in which the audio inputs associated with a video input are automatically selected when the video source is selected.
 That is, audio and video are always switched together.
 Audio may be either single channel or multichannel (stereo).
 Also see: Breakaway. |

-| Analog video
+Analog video

 |

 A method of video recording where the signal is placed onto the media (video tape) using frequency and amplitude modulation, rather than coding it into binary pulses, as in digital recording.
-Beta and VHS recordings have an analog track. |
+Beta and VHS recordings are analog methods. |

-| Aspect ratio
+Aspect ratio

 |